EDI X12 Getting Started Tutorial

 We’ll want to create an Excel row for each patient result in our EDI file (Transaction/Loop_2000B+).

-To accomplish this, click and drag the yellow “for-each” node on top of the XCSExcelSheet element, but don’t release your mouse until you are almost at the bottom of the element.
+To accomplish this, click and drag the yellow for-each node on top of the XCSExcelSheet element, but don’t release your mouse until you are almost at the bottom of the element.

 TIP: You’ll see a gray bar and yellow highlight appear, which tells you when to release your mouse on the node.